minhaocui/minhaocui.github.io/_pages/about.md

   <tr>
     <td><b>09/2025</b></td>
     <td>
-      I am starting a new chapter in my career as a Research Assistant Professor at
+      I am starting a new chapter in my career as an Assistant Professor at
       <a href="https://cse.snu.ac.kr">Department of Computer Science and Engineering</a>,
       <a href="https://en.snu.ac.kr/index.html">Seoul National University</a>.
     </td>